 What Comes Next?

 As a business grows and changes, new challenges will arise.
 Measuring success helps the leadership team know where the company needs to continue adapting, shifting, and growing as time goes on.
 You can’t really know if your chosen solution worked unless its success is monitored.
 Regular testing and check-ins ensure whether or not the measures taken were a long-term solution.
-Set performance measures—such as KPIs or OKRs—to help identify whether or not the team is getting closer to their overall objective.
+Set performance measures to help identify whether or not the team is getting closer to their overall objective.